Diesel Tilt Train

-The Diesel Tilt Train (DTT) is a type of higher-speed tilting train, operated and maintained by Queensland Rail.
-The DTT operates on the North Coast line from Brisbane to Cairns, as part of Queensland Rails Spirit of Queensland service.
+The Diesel Tilt Train (DTT) is a type of high-speed tilting train, operated and maintained by Queensland Rail.
+The DTT operates on the North Coast line from Brisbane to Cairns, as part of Queensland Rail's Spirit of Queensland service.

 History

 In August 1999, Walkers was awarded a contract to build two diesel tilting trains to operate services from Brisbane to Cairns.
-In contrast to the Electric Tilt Train, the DTT is a push-pull locomotive based train, although the two are externally similar.
+In contrast to the Electric Tilt Train, the DTT is a top and tail power car-based train, although the two are externally similar.
 In October 2013, the first two sets were refurbished.

 In November 2004, a DTT derailed and injured 157 people.
 All services were limited to 100 km/h until the track was upgraded and Automatic Train Protection was implemented allowing full speed operation to resume in June 2007.

 In October 2010, Downer Rail was awarded a contract to build a third diesel tilting train with two power cars and 12 carriages to replace the locomotive hauled stock on The Sunlander.
 All work was performed in Maryborough.
 In October 2014, the third set was delivered and entered service.